dey-abhishek/cicd-sample-project/README.md

 # cicd-sample-project

 This is a sample project for Databricks, generated via cookiecutter.
-This is for demo purposes only
+This is for demo purposes only.
+Using Github Actions, we are automating the cicd pipeline here.

 While using this project, you need Python 3.X and `pip` or `conda` for package management.